-Rule 15A - Verizon will ensure that where it believes that the legislation applicable to it prevents it from fulfilling its obligations under the Policy or such legislation has a substantial effect on the guarantees provided by the Policy, Verizon will promptly inform the Director, Privacy Policy & Compliance International unless otherwise prohibited by law or a law enforcement authority.
+Rule 15A - Verizon will ensure that where it believes that the legislation applicable to it prevents it from fulfilling its obligations under the Policy or such legislation has a substantial effect on the guarantees provided by the Policy, Verizon will promptly inform Verizon UK Limited, the Director, Privacy Policy & Compliance International unless otherwise prohibited by law or a law enforcement authority.

-Rule 15B - Verizon will ensure that where there is any legal requirement that a Group Member is subject to which is likely to have a substantial effect on the guarantees provided by the Policy, the Director, Privacy Policy & Compliance International will make a responsible decision on the action to take and will consult the supervisory authority with competent jurisdiction in case of doubt where appropriate.
+Rule 15B - Verizon will ensure that where there is any legal requirement that a Group Member is subject to which is likely to have a substantial effect on the guarantees provided by the Policy, the Director, Privacy Policy & Compliance International will make a responsible decision on the action to take and will consult the competent supervisory authority.

-Rule 15C - Verizon will ensure that where it receives a legally binding request from a law enforcement agency or state security body for disclosure of personal information transferred outside Europe under this Policy, Verizon will, unless prohibited from doing so by the requesting authority, put the request on hold and promptly notify the competent supervisory authority.
+Rule 15C - Importing Entities will ensure that where they receive a legally binding request from a law enforcement agency or state security body for disclosure of personal information transferred outside Europe under this Policy, Verizon will, unless prohibited from doing so by the requesting authority, put the request on hold and promptly notify the Exporting Entity and the competent supervisory authority.

-Where Verizon receives a legally binding request for disclosure of information transferred outside Europe under this Policy and is prohibited by a law enforcement authority from putting the request on hold and/or from notifying the relevant supervisory authorities, Verizon will:
+Where Importing Entities receive a legally binding request for disclosure of information transferred outside Europe under this Policy and are prohibited by a law enforcement authority from putting the request on hold and/or from notifying the competent supervisory authorities, Importing Entities will:

-- use its best efforts to obtain a waiver of this prohibition in order to communicate as much information as it can as soon as possible to the relevant data protection authorities; and - demonstrate to the competent supervisory authorities the steps it followed to deal with the request in accordance with this Policy.
+- use their best efforts to obtain a waiver of this prohibition in order to communicate as much information as they can as soon as possible to the competent supervisory authorities; and - demonstrate to the competent supervisory authorities the steps they followed to deal with the request in accordance with this Policy.

-Verizon will provide to the relevant supervisory authority on an annual basis general information about the nature and number of such requests that it receives and will ensure that any transfers that it makes to a public authority in the context of this Rule 15C are not massive, disproportionate or indiscriminate in a manner that would go beyond what is necessary in a democratic society.
+Verizon will provide to the competent supervisory authority on an annual basis general information about the nature and number of such requests that it receives, type of data requested and the requesting body if possible.

+In any event, Verizon will ensure that any transfers of personal information under this Policy that it makes to a public authority are not massive, disproportionate or indiscriminate in a manner that would go beyond what is necessary in a democratic society.